Southwest Gas Holdings, Inc. research snapshot

 Rate case catalyst setup

-Unfavorable rate case outcomes or decisions that signal regulatory pushback on gas distribution cost recovery should trigger a review of the investment thesis.
-California policy developments deserve special attention.
+Unfavorable rate case outcomes or decisions that signal regulatory pushback on gas cost recovery should trigger a review of the thesis.
+California policy developments deserve special attention because that state carries the most restrictive gas transition risk.

-Reduce confidence if customer growth stalls, rate cases produce consistently below-authorized returns, interest coverage ratios weaken, or California moves toward restrictive natural gas policies that threaten the long-term asset base.
+Reduce confidence if the Great Basin ramp is delayed, free cash flow stays deeply negative for multiple quarters, interest coverage weakens, or California moves toward restrictive natural gas policies that threaten the long-term asset base.

 Investment research summary